Mar 19, 2019 · 5 min read

 Make sure any products you use on your bod are non-comedogenic (read: don’t clog pores) and don’t contain irritating ingredients.
 If you use a body wash or lotion that contains coconut oil, sulfates, or other potentially pore-clogging ingredients, that might be contributing to your bacne.
 Here’s our guide to how to check your products for any pore-clogging ingredients the quick, easy way on CosDNA.com.

 Your custom Curology acne-fighting formula is specifically for acne-prone areas of your face and neck, so we made the acne body wash for the rest of your skin!
 Our perfectly calibrated 2% salicylic acid formula cleans pores of acne-causing gunk, like old skin cells, dirt, and oil.
-You can try it for free when you start your Curology free trial (just pay $4.95 plus tax to cover the cost of shipping and handling).
+You can try it for free for 30-days when you start your Curology free trial (just pay $4.95 plus tax to cover the cost of shipping and handling). *Subject to consultation.